Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Exit Readiness and Valuation Insight

 Even if a sale is years away, a QoE gives you a baseline valuation and highlights exactly what to fix before going to market.
-Addressing these issues proactively—rather than under the pressure of due diligence—typically results in higher valuations and smoother transactions.
+Addressing these issues proactively—rather than under the pressure of due diligence—typically results in higher valuations, a stronger negotiating position, and can positively impact the purchase price in a future transaction, leading to smoother transactions.

 Stronger Position for Financing or Investment